Code-Institute-Submissions/The-Builders-Shed-Milestone-1/README.md

 <p>All images are from <a href="https://unsplash.com/" rel="nofollow">Unsplash</a> <q>The internet’s source of freely-usable images.</q>
 And were edited using <a href="https://www.online-image-editor.com/" rel="nofollow">OIE</a> A free online image editor.</p>

+*** To do ***:-
+Home, Services, Contact, About

+Change content page to services page.

+More information and images on the tools and equipment on the services page.

+Services page should include.
+Opening times, guest talk times, lesson availability times
+    free to pop in
+    fees for guest talks
+    renting equipment: what we have - how much

+Move image carousel to services page.

+Contact page:
+Text area to send a message.

+A about page: More on who we are and how we've grown.
+Donations?
+Intruduce the team.

+Used google fonts not font awesome.